The Monday CRM Alternative for Teams Who Want a CRM That Fits Their Workflow — Not the Other Way Around

 Yes.
 Monday enforces a 3-seat minimum on all plans.
 A solo operator or 2-person team still pays for 3 seats regardless of usage.
 Custom software has no seat minimums or per-user fees — your team size does not affect the cost.

-You own the software, so changes are direct code updates — not feature requests submitted to a vendor.
+The software is yours, so changes are direct code updates — not feature requests submitted to a vendor.
 We can add pipeline stages, new data fields, or entirely new modules as your process evolves, typically billed as small project work.

 Yes.
 Email logging, two-way calendar sync, and automated follow-up sequences are all buildable.
 The integration approach depends on your specific tools, but Gmail, Outlook, and Google Calendar integrations are straightforward.